How to Win Scholarships With Your SAT Scores | CollegeXpress

 Institutional scholarships

-Depending on the college you apply to, you may be eligible to receive a scholarship for your SAT score from the school.
-Some colleges and universities will even give additional scholarships for being a National Merit Scholar.
+Many colleges continue to offer automatic merit scholarships based on SAT scores, even if they are test‑optional for admission.
+Requirements vary widely, some colleges and universities give additional scholarships for being a National Merit Scholar.
 For example, the University of Oklahoma grants a full-ride scholarship to all National Merit Scholars.
 At many other schools, you don’t have to be involved in the National Merit program to get a scholarship based on your SAT score.
-For example, at Clemson University, in-state students with a minimum SAT score of 1280 who are also in the top 10% of their graduating class can earn the Resident Merit Scholarship.
-For out-of-state students, a student must have an SAT score of 1340 or higher to earn a similar scholarship.
+For example, Clemson University considers a combination of class rank, GPA, and test scores for its merit awards.
+For 2024 applicants, competitive SAT scores typically begin around 1350+ for a major Merit Scholarship.

 Related: What You Need to Know About Institutional Aid and Scholarships